-2020, the commission proposed the following options in the Inception Impact Assessment published in July of the same year: 1. soft law, 2. voluntary labelling, 3.a mandatory requirements on remote biometric identification systems, 3.b mandatory requirements on "high-risk AI" applications, 3.c mandatory requirements on all AI applications, 4. combination of any of the options above.
-If proposals 3.a to 3.c are adopted, a certain set of requirements, for example, training data, record-keeping, information provision, robustness and accuracy and human oversight illustrated in the White Paper, can be imposed on designated AI applications.
+Although, as mentioned later, some have focused regulation on a specific use of AI, no government, including a regional one, has adopted a legally binding horizontal regulation covering a certain group with respect to AI defined with criteria other than a specific use of AI.
+While governments around the world appear to be cautious about such a horizontal regulation, the European Commission is considering it.
+After publishing the AI White Paper in February 2020, the commission proposed the following options in the Inception Impact Assessment published in July of the same year: 1. soft law, 2. voluntary labelling, 3.a mandatory requirements on remote biometric identification systems, 3.b mandatory requirements on "high-risk AI" applications, 3.c mandatory requirements on all AI applications, 4. combination of any of the options above.
+If any of the regulations 3.a to 3.c are to be adopted, a certain set of requirements, for example, training data, record-keeping, information provision, robustness and accuracy and human oversight illustrated in the White Paper, will be imposed on designated AI applications.